quantnetwork/blockchain-developer-exercises-foundations/CLASS3.md

 ### Exercise 2.4 - Read your first UTXO Transaction

 For this task, we will read our first UTXO transaction via Overledger’s autoExecuteSearchTransaction API.
-The openAPI3 version of this endpoint can be found [here](https://docs.overledger.io/#operation/autoExecuteSearchTransactionRequest).
+The documentation for this endpoint can be found [here](https://docs.overledger.io/#operation/autoExecuteSearchTransactionRequest).

 #### DLT Network Information

 We will be interacting with the Bitcoin testnet.
 The relevant Overledger location object is as follows:

-1. Location = {“technology”: “Bitcoin”, “network”: “Testnet”}
+``Location = {“technology”: “Bitcoin”, “network”: “Testnet”}``

 #### Prerequisites